This post isn’t about the must-see places in the Blackheath village, it’s about my favourite places.

-Blackheath has a community full of interesting, quirky, diverse and generous people.
-The diversity of its people is one of the things we love the most.
-Showing visitors Blackheath is more than going to popular tourist spots (although Govetts Leap at sunrise is a favourite of mine) but more about sharing what I love most about my home.
+When we show visitors around Blackheath it’s more than popular tourist spots (although Govetts Leap at sunrise is a favourite of mine) but more about sharing what we love most about our home.

 Perfect for a Girl’s Weekend

-It was a relaxed weekend with shopping, catching a sunrise at Govetts Leap, a leisurely walk into the village and a stop at my favourite coffee shop.
+It was a relaxed weekend catching a spectacular sunrise, a leisurely walk into the village, some shopping and a stop at my favourite coffee shop.
 Twice.

-We managed to drag ourselves out of bed on the first morning to meet the sunrise at Govetts Leap.
+We managed to drag ourselves out of bed on the first morning to see the sunrise at Govetts Leap.
 It was freezing!
-But as always magical to watch.
+But as always, magical.

 Our first stop was at Twig.
 I was glad for the chance to finally go in and check it out.
 Its doors haven’t been open long, but Twig was a huge hit with my guests.
-I loved it too with quirky homewares, things to keep you warm in the cold weather like hats, scarves, wraps and more.
-It’s one of those shops you can spend time browsing, looking at all the things on display.
+I loved it too with quirky homewares, things to keep you warm in the cold weather like hats, scarves and wraps.
+It’s one of those shops you can spend a lot of time browsing.

 Blackheath Community Op Shop